Steve-YJ/Steve-yj/README.md

 ### Hi there, I'm Steve <img src="https://github.com/Steve-YJ/Steve-yj/blob/main/wave.gif" width="30" height="30">

-"the only way to do great work is to love what you do<br>
+"the only way to do great work is to love what you do.<br>
-If you haven't fond it yet, keep looking, don't settle<br>
+If you haven’t found it yet, keep looking.
+Don’t settle.<br>
-As with all matters of the heart, you'll know when you fint it<br>
+As with all matters of the heart, you’ll know when you find it.<br>
-And like any great relationship, it just gets better as the years roll on<br>
+And, like any great relationship, it just gets better and better as the years roll on.<br>
-So keep looking don't settle." - Steve jobs: 2005 Commencement- <br>
+So keep looking until you find it.
+Don’t settle." -Stanford Commencement 2005.
+Steve jobs- <br>

 I have asked myself. every day.
-Why I want to be a Data Scientist and Programmer.
+Why I want to be a Data Specialist.
 <br>

 ## I'm a Runner 🏃🏻, Machine Learner and Developer 👨‍💻
 - 🔭  I’m currently working as a Data Engineer!
-- 🌱  I’m currently learning Data Engineering and Data Structure with Algorithm
+- 🌱  I’m currently learning Data Engineering and building [DE4E](https://github.com/Pseudo-Lab/data-engineering-for-everybody)
-- ⌛️  The goal for 2022 is to solidify fundamentals of programming
+- ⌛️  The goal for 2022 is to solidify fundamentals of programming and Data Engineering
-- ⚡  Fun fact: I reaaly love to cook.
-I go to the mart once a week
+- ⚡  Fun fact: I really like to cook.
 - 💬  Ask me about Anything :)

 ### 📗 Blog posts